 Go With the Flow

 Nine times out of 10, weak airflow is caused by a clogged up cabin air filter.
 Over time, this filter catches all dirt and debris, which can build up and slow or stop the flow of air.
 It’s typically located under the dash on the passenger side or inside the glove box and should be cleaned or replaced regularly.
+If you think your AC not blowing strong is caused by a clogged cabin filter go ahead and replace it, do not try to clean it.
+Banging the filter on the ground just damages the filter and doesn’t remove the fine particles that have actually clogged the filter material.

 Find the Fan